 Apart from the actions stipulated below, the Working Group will be obliged to constantly monitor all the areas that were scored 4.25 points and above, by organising regular (i.e. quarterly) meetings and discussing the current status in each case.
-Every such meeting is supposed to be concluded with a protocol, containing the arisen issues, proposals on solving them and improvement activities.
+Every such meeting is supposed to be concluded with a protocol, containing the arisen issues, proposals on solving them and improvement suggestions.

-Detailed actions to be undertaken for selected issues from the survey:
+Detailed recommendations for selected issues from the survey: